How do we book a llama experience on release day, they sell out so quickly?

 Visits to our farm are by appointment or reservation only, we do not offer open hours to the public

-When you book an experience with us you will be provided with our address and access code
+When you book an experience with us you will be provided with our address and access code, this is not listed publicly

 When do you offer llama-experiences?

-Our llama hikes and Selfies & Snuggles run seasonally from April-June & September-December
+Our llama hikes and Selfies & Snuggles are seasonal from April-June & September-December

 We may accept reservations at our discretion schedule & weather permitting

-Llama-Grams & Special Events can be booked year round weather & schedule permitting
+Llama-Grams & Special Events can be booked year round weather & schedule permitting, however we are closed for all services December 23-February 7th

 How do I book a llama experience, Llama-Gram, Llama-Zoom or Stay?